 Later Additions: Clayton (from 1896), Hardings Wood (from 1894).

 The population falling within the Union at the 1831 census had been 6,476 with parishes ranging in size from Whitmore (population 281) to Newcastle itself (8,192).
 The average annual poor-rate expenditure for the period 1835-37 had been £4,000 or 4s.10d. per head of the population.

-The Newcastle-under-Lyme Union workhouse was erected in 1838-9 at the south side of Keele Road to the west of Newcastle.
+The new union workhouse was erected in 1838-9 at the south side of Keele Road to the west of Newcastle.
 It cost £6,000 and could accommodate 350 inmates.
 It was designed by the partnership of George Gilbert Scott and William Bonython Moffatt who were the architects of a large number of workhouses including those at Burton-upon-Trent, Lichfield and Uttoxeter.

-Scott and Moffatt's design for Newcastle appears to have had similarities to their Lichfield building.
+Scott and Moffatt's design had similarities to their Lichfield building.
 It had an entrance range at the north with a central archway.
 The main building had a central portion containing the Master's quarters, with male and female accommodation to either side.
 To the rear was an E-shaped infirmary with a laundry at the female side and workshops at the male side.
 The workhouse location and layout are shown on the 1876 map below: